jakemas/pq-strongswan/README.md

 Creating carol ... done
 Attaching to moon, carol
 ```
 As we will have multiple terminal windows open for each client, we shall refer to this window as `terminal-monitor`.
+We keep this terminal window open, as we will come back to it shortly.

 The network topology that has been created looks as follows:
 ```